 I’m sure every one of you has shared code by taking screenshots.
 We often have to ask about an error in the code from our friends or sometimes we ask questions about our code in facebook groups.
 People share simple screenshots using snipping tools and even taking pictures from mobile phones.
 You might have noticed that when you share a screenshot on whatsapp or facebook it doesn’t look good because they always compress the image using different algorithms.
 This results in a bad-quality image.

 You can use a VS Code extension to share a best-looking coding screenshot with few steps.
 Here are all the steps you have to do.

 Step 1.
 Download and Install the CodeSnap VS Code Extension.

 Step 2.
 Open CodeSnap Extension.

 Step 3.
-Take a screenshot of code using the extension.
+Take a screenshot of the code using the extension.

 Step 4.
-Save the screenshot in your machine.
+Save the screenshot on your machine.

 Download The CodeSnap VS Code Extension

 Now, let’s take a closer look at each step.
-At first, you have to download CodeSnap extension from VS Code Market Place.
+First, you have to download the CodeSnap extension from VS Code Market Place.
 This can be done using the VS Code editor.
 Open VS Code and click on extensions as shown below.

 Open the CodeSnap Extension